What Is SBC of Soil?

 Step 5: The used cargo may consist of sandbags, beams, or R.S.J.
 The bearings are subsequently increased by a specific amount in that respective time interval, generally, 0’5 tonnes loading in a time interval of about 20 to 30 minutes.

-Step 6: Increase in each bearing is followed by measuring the difference in levels between the pins and the top of the wall.
+Step 6: An increase in each bearing is followed by measuring the difference in levels between the pins and the top of the wall.

 Note: The difference observed in the level will be completely the same until the soil gives away.

-Step 7: Increase in the difference of bearing increase must be stopped at the failure point and the bearing of soil is calculated, which is equal to total bearing divided by the area of the steel plate.
+Step 7: The increase in the difference of bearing increase must be stopped at the failure point and the bearing of soil is calculated, which is equal to the total bearing divided by the area of the steel plate.